Exos ST10000NM Series Specifications

 Helium-filled drives depend on the low-density gas for correct head fly height.
 Helium is roughly 0.18 kg per cubic meter; air is roughly 1.22 kg per cubic meter.
 The drag force on the head slider is proportional to fluid density, so replacing the helium atmosphere with air increases aerodynamic drag roughly seven-fold.
 Fly height collapses and the heads contact the platters.
 Any mechanical procedure on a sealed Exos has to end with the helium put back before the drive spins again.

 We perform helium Exos recovery fully in-house at our Austin lab.
-No part of the helium-sealed workflow is outsourced to a partner lab.
-The procedure uses our 0.02 micron ULPA-filtered vertical laminar-flow clean bench, which holds a particle count equivalent to an ISO 14644-1 Class 4 environment at the work surface.
+The procedure uses our 0.02 micron ULPA-filtered vertical laminar-flow clean bench, which holds an ultra-clean particle envelope directly over the work surface.

 Pre-diagnosis before any seal breach